masiedu4/all-my-blog-posts/ckur0uw4t1j73ebs1hgfq2d4k.md

 The main goal of its first release was to improve one of the most popular JavaScript libraries on the market, React.

-While React is very popular, there were a lot of problems that developers had to deal with when they started using it.
+While React is very popular, there were a number of drawbacks that developers had to deal with when they started using it.
 These problems included performance issues, routing, server-side rendering, and SEO.

 Now, let's examine all of Next.js's implications for these difficulties.

-### 1. Server-Side Rendering
+## 1. Server-Side Rendering

 React employs the time-honored technique of client-side rendering.